 2014 – The comet C/2012 K1 Panstarrs observation

 2015 – The Mercury and Venus conjunction observation usually happens rarely in Poland due to longitude.
-In january 2015 Mariusz Świętnicki was very lucky to see both planets in the 38 arc min distance.
+In January 2015 Mariusz Świętnicki was very lucky to see both planets in the 38 arcmin distance.

 2015 – The comet C2014 Q2 Lovejoy observation

-2015 – Partial solar eclipse observation was carried out in few locations.
+2015 – Partial solar eclipse observation was carried out in a few locations.
 I also attached my report from Scotland (see details here).

-2015 – Total lunar eclipse observation was observed mainly from Jasło, Krosno and Zręcin.
+2015 – Total lunar eclipse observation was observed mainly from Jasło, Krosno, and Zręcin.
 I sent my report from Cambridge (see details here).

 2016 – The transit of Mercury observation was led by members of the Krosno branch in a few places.
 I also attached the results of my observation from Aylesbury (see details here).

-2016 – The “Astronomy in school” international conference in Jasło, where the Krosno branch had pleasure to meet Sanjay S. Limay from the University of Wisconsin in Madison.
+2016 – The “Astronomy in school” international conference in Jasło, where the Krosno branch had the pleasure to meet Sanjay S. Limay from the University of Wisconsin in Madison.

 2017 – The Queen Jadwiga Astronomical Observatory day trip with visiting the space garden.
 There were mainly the pupils from the Primary Complex School No 3 in Jasło, members of the “Per Aspera ad Astra” school club.

 2017 – The Gamma Taurii grazing occultation and Aldebaran occultation in daylight observation.
-A few members of the Krosno branch went near to Dębica town in western part of the Subcarpathian Voivodship to see this grazing occultation.
+A few members of the Krosno branch went near Dębica town in the western part of the Subcarpathian Voivodship to see this grazing occultation.
 They used the CCD cameras to report the phenomena.

-In result I created a few long-term calendars for 1601-4000 period (learn more here).
+As a result, I created a few long-term calendars for the 1601-4000 period (learn more here).